ken-okabe/ken-okabe.github.io/_site-en/0-book/unit-0/section-0/0-about-unit.md

-# 💡 Experience Quality Code ✨
+# 💡 Experience Quality Coding ✨

-Welcome to Experience Quality Code!
+Welcome to Experience Quality Coding!
 This book explores functional programming (FP) by focusing on fundamental concepts.
 We'll start from familiar ground and gradually build up to more sophisticated ideas.

 ## Special edition and your next generation AI could copy